musatirgithub/tindog/README.md

 ## The challenge
-Project aims to display an HTML & CSS training info page
+Project focuses on a dog flirt site

 ## Problem Statement

-- Develop an app which shows a homepage for HTML & CSS training and by clicking a link, user should be able to reach a daily schedule page.
+- Develop an app including a bootstrap navbar, carousel, cards, icons, etc.
 <hr>